Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/329-bios-setup-password.md

 **Expected result**

-1. All described options are avalible and navigating through menu doesn't cause any problems.
+1. All described options are available and navigating through menu doesn't cause any problems.

 ## PSW002.001 Check the mechanism of the password setting

 **Test description**

-Check wether the password changing mechanism works properly.
+Check whether the password changing mechanism works properly.

 **Test configuration data**